uwemneku/motion-graphics-editor/README.md

 # Notes

+10/11/2024

+- Improved type definitions for the app to improve communication between worker and main thread
+- Better UI design.
+(Not sure timeline should always be hidden when we switch to design mode)
+- New timeline logic.

 3/11/2024

 - After translating objects from a worker, fabricObject.setCoords() needs to be called to update the event hitbox